 Temp Off-Site Marketing Signs

 Some cities allow off-site signs.
-This means if you work a deal with the owner of the lot next to a busy intersection or freeway, you could place a marketing sign on their land.
+This means if you work a deal with the owner of a lot next to a busy intersection or freeway, you could place a marketing or directional sign on their land.
 Even though your community isn’t located on the lot, it only takes a letter from the owner for the city to approve – other codes may apply.
-However, even if you work a lease deal with the landowner, it could potentially open your community to more visibility.
+Working a lease deal with the landowner could potentially open your community to more visibility and traffic.

 Billboards work great for large traffic awareness and are fantastic as a directional off the freeway.
 If you are located close to a freeway or interstate and directions are simple, you may want to think about outdoor advertising to direct potential residents.
 Just know billboards can be very expensive, (depending on traffic flow counts) and you must sign, at least, a six-month contract.
 The biggest mistake people make is putting too much info on a billboard.
 There is an art to designing outdoor advertising.
 Remember, traffic travels at 50 – 70 mph on many interstates.
 Too much information will not be read.
 However, rush hour could be your friend!